 - When major business software is changed/upgraded.

 Approvals for developing and changing the document should be simple but effective.
 It does not need a multi-layer approval process like a delegation of authority; otherwise, the process will become cumbersome, and changes will not be made.
 An effective approval process requires no more than three roles: the document writer, the process owner, and the custodian.

 Summary and Conclusion

 Writing and maintaining process documentation is a business overhead but necessary to preserve process knowledge and provide documentary evidence of process understanding.
-If used effectively, they can deliver tremendous benefits, mainly if they are used alongside business process automation tools.
+They can deliver tremendous benefits, mainly if they are used alongside business process automation tools.

-The documentation needs to be fit for purpose, and for smaller organizations, this may be a simple process flowcharts and minimum textual descriptive templates.
-For those organizations that are seeking external quality assurance accreditation such as ISO9001, the cost of preparing and maintaining the documentation becomes a pre-requisite for doing business.
+The documentation needs to be fit for purpose, and for smaller organizations, this may be simple process flowcharts and minimum textual descriptive templates.
+For organizations seeking external quality assurance accreditation, such as ISO9001, the cost of preparing and maintaining the documentation becomes a prerequisite for doing business.

 Process documentation should not be left as a formal reference guide on the bookshelf or in a SharePoint folder, as it will just gather dust and provide no real benefit.
 It must be considered a working document and used daily by those working with processes and the middle layers of management.

-Whatever your objectives, if you do not have process documentation, it is never too late to develop it.
-We hope that this will give you some insights into what process documentation entails.
+Whatever your objectives, it is never too late to develop if you do not have process documentation.
+We hope this will give you some insights into what process documentation entails.